 To remove these smells, simply wash your aluminum bottle using a neutral-scented soap, water, and add some baking soda.
 For mold and bacteria, you may want to pour hot water to kill off any remaining organisms from your water bottle.

-Aluminum water bottles and stainless steel water bottles are becoming more and more popular, as they're much more durable than plastic bottles are usually much easier to clean.
-Not to mention, most of these bottles come with insulation, keeping the drinks you put in them hot or cool for longer.
+Aluminum stainless steel water bottles are becoming more and more popular, as they're much more durable than plastic bottles and are usually much easier to clean.
+Most aluminum stainless steel bottles come with insulation, keeping the drinks you put in them hot or cool for longer.

-However, improperly cleaned bottles can sometimes add an unpleasant scent or flavor to your drink.
+However, improperly cleaned aluminum stainless steel bottles can sometimes add an unpleasant scent or flavor to your drink.
 Also, as part of the oxidation from the bottle's contact with air and water, bumpy residue can also collect on the sides and bottom of your bottle.

-Thankfully, cleaning your aluminum or stainless steel bottle is easy.
-The key to keeping it clean is regular washing with soapy warm water, as well as regular use of tablets and a bottle brush.
+Thankfully, cleaning your aluminum bottle is an easy task.
+The key to keeping your aluminum bottle clean is with regular washing using soap and warm water, as well as regular use of cleaning tablets and a bottle brush.
 Here's a step-by-step guide on how to clean an aluminum water bottle: